-Ready, Set, PrEP Program (HIV.gov) –The Department of Health and Human Services’ Ready, Set, PrEP program makes PrEP medications available at no cost for qualifying recipients.
-Ready, Set, PrEP’s associated getyourprep.com page has links for individuals who would like to enroll in the program and for healthcare professionals who would like to enroll their patients.
+Ready, Set, PrEP (HIV.gov) – The Department of Health and Human Services’ Ready, Set, PrEP program makes PrEP medications available at no cost for qualifying recipients.
+An associated enrollment page has specific information about the Ready, Set, PrEP’s eligibility requirements and how to join the program.

 The contents listed on this page are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by, the New England AIDS Education and Training Center.